 The team is working towards releasing the Sidechain SDK, which will allow developers and enterprises to build applications, products, and services on top of the Horizen technology platform.

-- ZenNodes is a multi-tiered, industry most extensive node system comprised of incentivized Secure and Super Nodes (30000+ in total).
+- ZenNodes is a multi-tiered, industry's most extensive node system comprised of incentivized Secure and Super Nodes (40000+ in total).

-- ZenChat is a security-focused messaging application that can function as a standalone app or be embedded in Horizen's full node wallets - Sphere by Horizen and Swing.
+- ZenChat is a security-focused messaging application that can function as a standalone app and is also embedded in Horizen's full node wallets - Sphere by Horizen and Swing.